Stéphane Moraille: 1993–1999: Shauna Davis Project

-Stephane Moraille made her name in the world of electronic music with the Shauna Davis Project in 1995.
-The hit Get Away was nominated for a Juno Award and a Much Music Video Award in Canada.
+Moraille made her name in the world of electronic music with the Shauna Davis Project in 1995.
+The hit "Get Away" was nominated for a Juno Award and a Much Music Video Award in Canada.
 The success of the song enabled her to tour the world and share the stage with DJ/producers such as David Morales, Stonebridge and Todd Terry.
 In 1999 the hit Try my Love was nominated for a Juno award in the best dance Recording category.

-1997–2001 : Bran Van 3000
+1997–2001: Bran Van 3000

 Founding member of the Bran Van 3000 collective.
 The album Glee, released in 1997, was certified gold.
-Moraille's voice is featured on the song Drinking in L.A., which reached the top five of the pop and alternative charts worldwide, and peaked at number two in the UK.
+Moraille's voice is featured on the song "Drinking in L.A.", which reached the top five of the pop and alternative charts worldwide, and peaked at number two in the UK.